CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

 AI’s higher-order effects reflect how users, communities, organizations, and societies evolve as these technologies are introduced, adopted, and normalized\cite{selbst,SelgasCors2025SociotechnicalTransformation,Gasser2024SecondOrderAI,AspenDigital2025SecondThirdOrderAI}.
 Disentangling these effects and their contributing factors requires “contextual awareness”, a process that helps stakeholders identify and make sense of the situational factors that shape AI’s role, purpose, and impacts in their own settings\cite{schwartz2025realitycheck,ChenMetcalf2024SociotechnicalAIPolicy}.

 Since situational factors are experienced differently across roles and communities, the lifecycle’s first stage builds contextual awareness by eliciting what matters most to stakeholders in a given setting \cite{Ajmani_2025,SharedTasks,Wang,wallach2025position,liao2025rethinkingmodelevaluationnarrowing,DelgadoEtAl2023ParticipatoryTurnAIDesign}.
-Without this process, the follow-on stages lack a grounded basis for interpreting results, making it difficult to judge whether observed outcomes meaningfully reflect the concerns, priorities, and constraints of the people affected.

-Stage 1 activities center on eliciting information from key stakeholders about the AI system’s purpose, the operational constraints that shape its behavior, and the stakes for those directly or indirectly affected by its deployment \cite{schwartz2025realitycheck}.
-In the education example, school leaders, educators, and communities can jointly specify their priorities, concerns, and expectations for AI chatbot deployment, along with relevant regulatory and ethical boundaries.

-Elicitation activities can include in-person workshops, interviews, and process mapping, or they can be conducted virtually through asynchronous exercises and other engagements, offering flexibility around organizational time and resource constraints.
-These techniques gather both explicit knowledge (documented policies, procedures, and formal requirements) and the tacit knowledge (experiential insights, practical judgment, and uncodified understanding) necessary to understand the deployment context and how organizations actually operate \cite{GubbinsDooley2021TacitKnowledgeSeeking}.
+This grounding step provides the basis for interpreting results in later stages and for judging whether observed outcomes truly reflect the concerns, priorities, and constraints of stakeholders closest to the deployment context.
+Elicitation can happen through in‑person workshops, interviews, and process mapping, or virtually via asynchronous exercises, offering flexibility around time and resource constraints.
+These techniques surface both explicit knowledge (policies, procedures, formal requirements) and tacit knowledge (experiential insights, practical judgment, uncodified understanding) needed to grasp the deployment context and how organizations actually operate \cite{GubbinsDooley2021TacitKnowledgeSeeking}.

-These qualitatively defined priorities can be augmented by automated methods, such as LLM‑based review of documented curricula, policies, and community materials, to surface salient risks and considerations that stakeholders may overlook \cite{garcia2025exploringllmscapturerepresent,Delgado-Chaves,LuLuuBuehler2025DomainAdaptationLLMs}.
-Combining human‑centered elicitation with automated techniques offers a fuller picture of both tacit and explicit knowledge, aligning with work that frames AI and humans as complementary partners in knowledge work.
+Stakeholder-elicited priorities can be augmented by automated methods, such as LLM‑based review of documented curricula, policies, and community materials, to surface considerations that stakeholders may overlook \cite{garcia2025exploringllmscapturerepresent,Delgado-Chaves,LuLuuBuehler2025DomainAdaptationLLMs}.
+Combining human‑centered elicitation with automated techniques offers a more comprehensive picture of both tacit and explicit knowledge, aligning with work that frames AI and humans as complementary partners in knowledge work.
 This approach also makes it feasible to extend contextual analysis across many settings that match the prospective use case \cite{JARRAHI202387}.